vespa-engine/blog/_posts/2023-03-29-semantic-search-with-multi-vector-indexing.md

  --json "
   {
-   'yql': 'select title,url from wiki where {targetHits:10}nearestNeighbor(paragraph_embeddings, q)', input.query(q)': 'embed(metric spaces)'
+   'yql': 'select title,url from wiki where {targetHits:10}nearestNeighbor(paragraph_embeddings, q)', 'input.query(q)': 'embed(metric spaces)'
   }" \
  https://vespaendpoint/search/
 </pre>
-The `targetHits` annotation to the `nearestNeighbor` query operator is the target number of **articles** the nearest neighbors the search should expose to Vespa [ranking](https://docs.vespa.ai/en/ranking.html) phases.
+The `targetHits` annotation to the _nearestNeighbor_ query operator is the target number of **articles** the nearest neighbor search should expose to Vespa [ranking](https://docs.vespa.ai/en/ranking.html) phases.
 Selecting articles overcomes the article diversity issue associated with a paragraph index, avoiding that all closest retrieved nearest neighbors